 Estes Recycles Day is on April 21 2017!

 Recycle your electronics, paint products, shred your sensitive papers and checks, and shop for freecycled stuff dropped off by others.
-On April 22nd, we recycled over 7,000 lb. of electronics, over 1400 gallons of paint, and we shredded a lot of your private records!
+On both April 22, 2017 and October 21, 2017 we recycled over 7,000 lb. of electronics, over 1400 gallons of paint, and we shredded a lot of your private records!
 You don't need these things acquiring dust at home.
 SEE the Events page for details.

 Recycle Paint and Paint Products in the Estes Valley!

 Do you have paint or paint products to get rid of in the right way?
 Tim Stolz of Bestway Painting will pick up your materials and either reuse, re-purpose or recycle them in the correct manner -- just give him a call at 970.518.4001.
 For a list of recyclable materials see our Paint Products page (which contains a number of non-paint products as well).

 Now we don't have to drive out of town to recycle our glass: just drop it into the dumpster near the Events Center, and it will be taken to be turned into useful objects by our recycling partners.
 It's free, it's easy, and it's the right thing to do!
 Here's a map: